mideind/GreynirServer/README.md

 *Reynir* is an experimental project that aims to extract processable information from Icelandic text on the web.
-It scrapes chunks of text from web pages, tokenizes them, parses them according to a context-free grammar and analyzes the resulting parse trees to obtain statements of fact and relations between stated facts.
+It scrapes chunks of text from web pages, tokenizes them, parses them according to a context-free grammar, disambiguates and analyzes the resulting parse trees to obtain statements of fact and relations between stated facts.

 Reynir will be most effective for text that is highly factual, i.e. has a relatively high